-Vaccinations and Your Pet – Current Options – Also see our Summary Table at bottom of the page.
+Vaccinations and Your Pet – Current Options – Also see our Summary Table at bottom of the page and our separate page regards Puppy and Kitten Vaccinations.

 Recently there have been some controversial publications and media coverage about vaccinations for your pets.
 As with many media presentations, there is often an element of truth about the information provided but perhaps not a fully balanced view of the entire situation.
 Effectively, the media have implied that veterinarians are giving misleading advice and should not be encouraging annual visits and vaccinations – a well tried and tested protocol for many decades.
 At our own veterinary clinics, we have responded to quite a number of client queries on this topic and felt that we should provide a detailed information sheet so that you can determine the best regime for your pet.
 If you have any questions you are welcome to discuss them personally with members of our veterinary & nursing staff.

-First of all , regards your family dog (separate explanation regards cats, further below)
+First of all , regards your adult family dog (separate explanation regards cats, further below)

 Why do we vaccinate at all?